dinsogna/3-Phase-Motor/README.md

 # Three-Phase Motor & Pendulum System in C++

 \*To Do:
--	C++ version
 -	Graphs – control loops, dynamics equations – how they are connected,
--	 Maybe illustration of the code structure
+-	illustration of the code structure
 -	How to run test codes / comparisons / basic tests
--	Authors / Email address
 -	Github Markup / Latex?
 For math
 \*